NdifrekeBassey/Eagletech/readme.md

 - **📱 Responsive Design**: The website is fully responsive and works well on different screen sizes, from mobile devices to desktop monitors.
 - **🎨 Modern Layout**: The design follows modern web design principles, with a clean and user-friendly interface.
 - **🛠️ Interactive Navigation**: A hamburger menu is implemented for easy navigation on mobile devices.
+- **🌟 Animated Background**: The welcome section features an animated background with squares, circles, and triangles.

 ---